Gerard van Opstal: Work

 Van Opstal was particularly skilled in the carving of low-relief friezes with classical mythological themes.
 He worked not only in stone and marble, but was also an expert in carving ivory reliefs.
 His ivory reliefs were widely admired and collected by his contemporaries and 17 of them were in the collection of king Louis XIV.
 His style combined elements of Roman sarcophagi, the Renaissance, the Baroque style of Peter Paul Rubens and Francois Duquesnoy and the emerging French classical style.

 He was known for his sculptures at the Porte Saint-Antoine in Paris, made in 1670 in honour of Louis XIV's 10th marriage anniversary.
 Gerard Van Opstal created three sculptures personifying France, Spain and Hymen, to be placed in niches.
 The gate was demolished in 1778.

-The Louvre holds very delicate ivory sculptures of putti by his hand.
+The Louvre holds delicate ivory sculptures of Putto, made by his hand.